Little Rock, Arkansas: Desegregation

-Little Rock Nine were the nine African American students who desegregated Little Rock Central High School in 1957 after the Little Rock School Board voted to begin the area's desegregation, in compliance with Brown v.
+The Little Rock Nine were nine African American students who desegregated Little Rock Central High School in 1957 after the Little Rock School Board voted to begin the area's desegregation, in compliance with Brown v.
 Board of Education.
-On September 4, 1957, the first day of school at Central High, a white mob of segregationist protesters physically blocked the nine black students from entering the school.
-Minnijean Brown, Terrence Roberts, Elizabeth Eckford, Ernest Green, Thelma Mothershed, Melba Patillo, Gloria Ray, Jefferson Thomas, and Carlotta Walls, who had been recruited by Daisy Bates and the NAACP, attempted to integrate Central High School, but Governor Orval Faubus deployed the Arkansas National Guard to support the segregationists, and only backed down after Judge Ronald Davies of U.S. District Court for the Eastern District of Arkansas granted an injunction from the U.S. Department of Justice compelling him to withdraw the Guard.
+On September 4, 1957, the first day of school at Central High, a mob of white segregationist protesters physically blocked the nine black students from entering the school.
+Minnijean Brown, Terrence Roberts, Elizabeth Eckford, Ernest Green, Thelma Mothershed, Melba Patillo, Gloria Ray, Jefferson Thomas, and Carlotta Walls, who had been recruited by Daisy Bates and the NAACP, attempted to integrate Central High School, but Governor Orval Faubus deployed the Arkansas National Guard to support the segregationists, and only backed down after federal district court judge Ronald Davies issued an injunction compelling Faubus to withdraw the Guard.

 Angry white mobs began rioting when the nine black students began attending Central High School.
 President Dwight D. Eisenhower, on the request of Woodrow Wilson Mann, Little Rock's mayor, deployed the 101st Airborne Division to the city and federalized the Arkansas National Guard to protect the students and ensure their safe passage to the school.
 Little Rock's four public high schools were closed in September 1958, and reopened a year later.
-Integration across all grades was fully achieved in fall 1972.
+Integration across all grades was not fully achieved until the fall of 1972.
 The Little Rock school episode drew international attention to the treatment of African Americans in the United States.